-CAHIE has been working in collaboration with the Office of the National Coordinator for Health IT (ONC) for the past several years to define the PULSE California use case and technical specification for the system, which will be demonstrated in California as a table-top drill next spring.
-CAHIE currently serves as the technical advisor to the PULSE+EMS grant program.
+CAHIE has been working in collaboration with the ONC for the past several years to define PULSE California use cases and technical specification for the system, which will be demonstrated in California as a table-top drill next spring.
+CAHIE currently serves as the technical adviser to the PULSE+EMS grant program.

 The concept of PULSE is to connect multiple health information organizations, health systems, and other data sources to local interoperability broker services that use a secure, web-based portal user interface.
 During a disaster the portal can be activated enabling disaster healthcare volunteers and other authorized professionals to access the health information of displaced patients and evacuated victims.